Lawrenco/Sound-and-Image-Processing-Portfolio/README.md

 ![](https://github.com/Lawrenco/Sound-and-Image-Processing-Portfolio/blob/master/Breathe.png)

 # Hypnosis:
-Playing around with patterns and colours, I have come to this sketch.
+Playing around with patterns and colours, I ended up creating this sketch.
 The user can generate a new pattern by clicking the mouse.
 (Warning: This sketch might hypnotize you) https://editor.p5js.org/Lawrenco/present/IeM8ag1aF